When Borrowing Baby Gear Is A Bad Idea

 Did you know that car seats have expiration dates?
 Most car seats expire within six years, but it depends on the manufacturer.
 So look closely at your model’s manual.
 (Have a used seat with no manual?
 Definitely a bad idea).
 A used car seat may be unable to perform up to its original crash-safety standards.
 And because safety standards are always changing, it’s important to get a car seat that meets all the standards.

 The AAP also cautions parents against using a car seat that has been in a crash, has been recalled, has cracks in its frame or has missing parts.
 You should know the history of the car seat you’re using — if it’s been in any accidents and how old it is — and with used models, that’s probably not possible.
 It’s better to start with a new car seat that will keep baby snug and safe.
+(New infant car seats tend to start at around $60, but regardless of price, all car seats have to meet federal safety standards.
+If a new seat is beyond your budget, there are national nonprofits like Buckle Up for Life that donate car seats to families in need.)

 Those fancy breast pumps can get pricey, and you might not think it’s worth it if you’re only expecting to breastfeed for a few months.
 Even though it may be costly to buy a new one, you shouldn’t borrow or purchase a previously owned breast pump, because of bacteria and certain viruses that could be transferred into the breast milk.
 According to Medela, you can safely use a rental pump if you’re looking to save some cash.
 These ones are okay because they’re designed to prevent cross-contamination — you’ll need to provide all the parts that actually connect with your boob and store your breast milk.